With Labfolder you can filter your data by a number of ways. Use the filter bar on the top panel of the

 - Then select the entry which you want to link to the one you are currently working on.
 You will then see a reference among the text, structured like this: Entry Name – entry #N in project ‘X’ (Author, Date).

 Entry referencing only works for entries that have a title.

 Search through entries

-As briefly mentioned earlier, you can search through data within your notebook.
-With the search tool, you can look for contents within your entries.
-This refers to words and numbers used in your entries.
-By being able to search for entry content, you can save all that time otherwise spent leafing through endless paper notes!
+As mentioned before, you can search the data in your notebook.
+With the search tool you can search for content within your entries.
+This refers to the words and numbers used in your entries.
+By being able to search for entry content, you can save yourself the time that you would otherwise spend leafing through endless paper notes!

 Use Advanced Search

 To make it much easier to find the data and entries you seek, Labfolder offers a unique

 Advanced Search feature, an important part of your electronic lab notebook.
 You can search for entries based on anything from a custom date, to a certain DE group, or even tags added to entries.
 It improves the ease of use of your ELN so that you can find what you’re looking for.

 There are currently eleven categories to search from in the Advanced Search function: